Mixing times for the TASEP on the circle: Last passage times and transversal fluctuations of geodesics

 \end{corollary}

-Together with Lemma \ref{lem:TransversalSteep}, this allows us to control the maximum geodesic in a flat parallelogram $U_{n,m,\ell}$.
+Another consequence is that we can control the maximum geodesic inside the flat parallelogram $U_{n,m,\ell}$.
 Note that we have again to restrict the set of admissible pairs of sites to the pairs contained in the set $\mathbb{D}_m$ from \eqref{def:SlopeCondition} with a slope of order $m$.